Shayne Lewis: Storylines

-Stranger things were is store for him.
+Stranger things were in store for him.
 His mother was acting peculiar and he soon discovered that she had been traveling back in time.
 Later that year, he became attracted to Marina Cooper.
 To get in her good books, he covered for her several times while she was shoplifting and tipping off mobsters about her father's investigations.
 Their friendship was burdened by her habit of dating criminals and psychopaths.
 He worried about her relationship with Ben Reade to the point that he nearly lost his baseball scholarship.
 Eventually, he and Marina went away for the weekend together, though she was abducted by Ben before it could get too intimate.
 Shayne attempted to rescue her but Ben attacked him and ran, later killing himself.
 Following his ordeal, Shayne served as Marina's source of comfort and their relationship blossomed.
 After a concert, they were in a car accident which nearly killed him.
 The other car was driven by Josh, who was on his way to pick him up for a meeting with a baseball scout.
 Although he encouraged Marina to turn away from him, she stayed and helped him through his recovery.
 The process was lengthy and he frequently felt guilty for making Marina miss other opportunities.
 While Marina continued to get mixed up with semi-illegal activities, he began to look at other things to do with his life.
 Baseball no longer appealed to him and he decided to go into charity working, starting a Peace Corps operation in Bosnia.
 For the past several years, he has been working in dangerous, war torn areas around the world.

 Shayne made his way back to town in order to resume his relationships with his family but struggles to deal with the injury he suffered in Bosnia that left him partially paralyzed until getting surgery that corrected his paralysis.
 He soon learns Marina is getting married and begins to doubt his family and the love they have for him.
 After abusing alcohol and finding pity on his life, he meets Dinah Marler.
 They struggle because Shayne still has feelings for Marina, who is married to Dinah's ex-husband A.C.
 Mallet.
 It was revealed in early 2009 that Shayne and his girlfriend Lara were expecting a baby, who is revealed to be Henry, the adopted son of Marina and Mallet.
 After annulling his marriage to Dinah, who fled town to avoid being charged with the murder of a man she thought was Edmund Winslow, Shayne wanted to become a real father to his son.
 Since then Mallet left town, because he didn't want his son to have two fathers, and left Marina to raise their son Henry with Shayne.